 Pronouns: they, them, theirs

-Jesse serves as the Director of the Women’s and Gender Center, a student resource center dedicating to supporting the needs of all students with a particular emphasis on women and conversations on gender, gender identity, and feminism.
-In addition to being a part of the Resource Centers Team, Jesse is a member of the Title IX Review Committee and the Sexual Respect Task Force.
-You should contact Jesse if you are interested in collaborating on events or programs related to gender and feminism, if you would like to schedule a training on sexism, power, privilege, or intersectionality, or if you would like someone to guest lecture on feminist theory and history, visual/pop culture, Trans and Nonbinary identities, whiteness, or social justice.
-Jesse is dedicated to supporting students of all genders deepen their understanding of gender and gender equity.
-In addition, Jesse is deeply committed to supporting students navigate their college experience and works actively to advocate for their needs.
-Jesse is an active member of NASPA, ACPA, and the Consortium for Higher Education LGBTQ Resource Professionals.
-Jesse currently serves as a mentor in the NASPA Undergraduate Fellows Program.
-Jesse has been an educator on LGBTQ+ issues and identities and social justice for the past 15 years, presents regularly at regional and national conferences, and is a consultant and trainer.
+Jesse serves as the Director of the Women’s and Gender Center (WGC), a student resource center dedicating to supporting the needs of all students with a particular emphasis gender, gender identity, and intersectional feminism.
+The WGC centers women, femmes, and nonbinary students.
+In addition to being a part of the Resource Centers Team, Jesse is a member of the Title IX Review Committee, the Orientation Planning Group, the Mammoth Week Committee, and the Sexual Respect Task Force, and is the lead for the Social Justice and Leadership LEAP Program.
+You should contact Jesse if you are interested in collaborating on events or programs related to gender and feminism, if you want to reserve the WGC, if you would like to schedule a training on sexism, power, privilege, or intersectionality, or if you would like someone to guest lecture on feminist theory and history, visual/pop culture, Trans and Nonbinary identities, whiteness, or social justice.
+Jesse is dedicated to supporting students of all genders to deepen their understanding of gender and gender equity.

 Jessi (’16E) serves as the Special Projects Coordinator for the Women’s and Gender Center (WGC).
 She works closely with the student staff of the WGC to develop curriculum that engages Amherst College students with the topics of intersectional feminism, healthy masculinities, and sexism.
 Jessi is passionate about creating spaces for conversation and intentional action around intersectionality, identity and equity.